 Dangerous dog behavior, specifically dog aggression, is one of the biggest reasons why dogs are sent to shelters, dumped on the side of the road, or euthanized.
 It’s tragic and heartbreaking, but it happens every day.
 Why?
-Because people truly don’t believe that there is hope to stop the aggressive dog behavior, and they feel keeping an aggressive dog will put themselves, their families and other people in danger.
-Understandable, of course.

 That being said, I also know that dog aggression is an issue that can be fixed.
 According to Professional Dog Trainer and Behavioral Specialist, Doggy Dan, owner of the dog taining website, TheOnlineDogTrainer, “With a little time and training, any aggressive dog can be given a second chance at living a safe, happy and healthy life.”